How we were sold the Lotto dream

 Lotto documents obtained by RNZ show "the panellists' information and Lotto NZ will be protected by a non-disclosure agreement" so it's hard to get a complete picture of the group.

-But it does mean that at least one of Lotto's harm advisory panel also runs one of the biggest money making stores - an outlet Lotto consistently promoted as a lucky store.
+But it does mean that at least one of Lotto's harm advisory panels also runs one of the biggest money-making stores - an outlet Lotto consistently promoted as a lucky store.

 Smolenski points out he has worked hard for his success, after taking the store over from his parents.
 He's proud that money people spend at his store is distributed to charity through lottery grants and that his commission helps to pay his staff.